 I met Pip Hardy of Patient Voices at an event for those working in and around the health and care sectors.
 Patient Voices exists “to facilitate the telling and the hearing of some of the unwritten and unspoken stories of ordinary people so that those who devise and implement strategy in health and social care, as well as the professionals and clinicians directly involved in care, may carry out their duties in a more informed and compassionate manner”.

 Both/And, not Either/Or

 Patient Voices worked with Manchester Mental Health & Social Care NHS Trust on a project aimed at addressing poor patient and staff satisfaction survey scores in relation to dignity, respect and communication.
 Over two years, they ran six workshops, worked with 39 participants and created 43 digital stories.
 The stories are shown at the start of every board meeting, used in recruitment and selection interviews, induction and training and at public events.
-Digital stories created as part of the project can be accessed here, and a radio interview about the impact here.
+Digital stories created as part of the project can also be accessed, and a radio interview about the impact.

 So what changed?

 - More confident patients and staff, able to tell their stories

 - Increased involvement of patients and carers in creation of care plans

 - Greater recognition of patients and carers as ‘experts by experience’

 - More engagement with family members